ersanchez/notes/git-without-github.md

 On your laptop, you can now make changes to the files in the `server-scripts-laptop-copy` repository.
 Then you can use the `git add`, `git commit`, `git push`, and `git pull` commands to synchronize changes between your laptop and your server.

-**Important note**: In our example, we took a directory on the server `server-scripts`, we initialized it as a git repository, and we cloned the git repository into a bare repository `script-bare-repo.git`.
-When we cloned `script-bare-repo.git` from our server to our laptop, the we renamed the resulting repository on the laptop to `server-scripts-laptop-copy` (no `.git` suffix).
-Any changes made on the laptop's `server-scripts-laptop-copy` repository that are pushed/pulled to the server will **_only_** affect the `script-bare-repo.git` bare repository on the server **NOT** the original `server-scripts` repository on the server.
+**Important note**: In our example, we took a directory on the server `server-scripts`, we initialized it as a git repository, and we cloned the git repository into a bare repository `new-bare-repo-on-server.git`.
+When we cloned `new-bare-repo-on-server.git` from our server to our laptop, the we renamed the resulting repository on the laptop to `server-scripts-laptop-copy` (no `.git` suffix).
+Any changes made on the laptop's `server-scripts-laptop-copy` repository that are pushed/pulled to the server will **_only_** affect the `new-bare-repo-on-server.git` bare repository on the server **NOT** the original `server-scripts` repository on the server.

 This brings me to my final point: tracking changes on the server.

-Since we cloned `server-scripts` on the server to a bare repository `script-bare-repo.git` on the server, we no longer have a connection between `server-scripts` and `script-bare-repo.git` both on the server.
-While I am certain there is a way to connect the existing `server-scripts` repository on the server with the `script-bare-repo.git` bare repository also on the server, I have not yet been able to figure it out.
+Since we cloned `server-scripts` on the server to a bare repository `new-bare-repo-on-server.git` on the server, we no longer have a connection between `server-scripts` and `new-bare-repo-on-server.git` both on the server.
+While I am certain there _is_ a way to connect the existing `server-scripts` repository on the server with the `new-bare-repo-on-server.git` bare repository also on the server, I have not yet been able to figure it out.

-In the meantime, you can just clone the `script-bare-repo.git` on the server to a new repository the server named `server-scripts-on-server`.
-Then you can push/pull from `server-scripts-on-server` to `script-bare-repo.git` (_both on the server_) which can also then be pushed/pulled from `server-scripts-laptop-copy` on the laptop.
+In the meantime, you can just clone the `new-bare-repo-on-server.git` on the server to a new repository the server named `server-scripts-on-server`.
+Then you can push/pull from `server-scripts-on-server` to `new-bare-repo-on-server.git` (_both on the server_) which can also then be pushed/pulled from `server-scripts-laptop-copy` on the laptop.

 On the server:

     $ git clone script-bare-repo.git server-scripts-on-server

 This will result in a new repository on your server named `server-scripts-on-server` (without .git suffix).
-You can push/pull any changes you make in the `server-scripts-on-server` repository on the server to the `script-bare-repo.git` repository on the server.
+You can push/pull any changes you make in the `server-scripts-on-server` repository on the server to the `new-bare-repo-on-server.git` repository on the server.

 ## Final Recap

 We now have the following files and capabilities:

 * server: `server-scripts`
-    * basis for `script-bare-repo.git` on the server
+    * basis for `new-bare-repo-on-server.git` on the server
     * is no longer connected to `server-scripts` on the server
-* server: `script-bare-repo.git`
+* server: `new-bare-repo-on-server.git`
-    * can be pulled from _or_ pushed to _from_ `server-scripts-laptop-copy` the laptop
+    * which can be pulled from _or_ pushed to _from_ `server-scripts-laptop-copy` the laptop
-    * can be pulled from _or_ pushed to _from_ `server-scripts-on-server` the server
+    * which can be pulled from _or_ pushed to _from_ `server-scripts-on-server` the server
-    * can be pulled from _or_ pushed to _from_ any other computer that clones this bare repository
+    * which can be pulled from _or_ pushed to _from_ any other computer that clones this bare repository
 * server: `server-scripts-on-server`
     * can push/pull to `script-bare-repo.git` on the server
 * laptop: `server-scripts-laptop-copy`